The World Refractory Association (WRA) is a non-profit organisation with headquarters in Brussels, Belgium.

 The WRA consists at the moment of 6 major refractory industry associations and 16 multinational companies.
 The secretariat is held by the European Refractories Producers Federation, PRE.

-Stefan Borgas, CEO of RHI Magnesita is the current President of WRA.
-The WRA General Assembly of October 2019 elected his successor.
-Carol Jackson, Chairman & CEO of HarbisonWalker International will be the first North American to assume the WRA presidency in January 2020 for a period of two years.
+Carol Jackson, Chairman & CEO of HarbisonWalker International is the current WRA president.
+She is the first North American WRA president, her role started in January 2020 for a period of two years.

 Enhance world-wide awareness of refractories unique and valuable qualities: “without refractories there would be no steel, no cars,…“